steveno/dotfiles/README.md

 ## Config files

 It's mostly what you would expect.
-A lot of bash config, tmux, and git.
+A lot of bash config and git.
 Inside the [dot_config](https://github.com/steveno/dotfiles/tree/main/dot_config) folder I have my neovim setup, chezmoi's config file, and my goto config.